-California Employment Law, by Kirby Wilcox, available at KFC 556 .C35 (1st Floor) and on Lexis Advance
+California Employment Law by Kirby Wilcox, KFC 556 .C35 (First Floor)

 This four-volume treatise is an excellent resource for information on California-specific employment law.
 It is more in-depth than the Rutter Guide, but it is also wordier and more difficult to use, at times.
 You may hear this resource referred to simply as "Wilcox" or "Kirby Wilcox" after the author, a well-respected California employment attorney.

-Advising California Employers and Employees, available at KFC 556 .A933 (1st Floor) and on CEB OnLAW
+Advising California Employers and Employees by Bonnie Bogue, et al., KFC 556 .A933 (First Floor)

 Continuing Education of the Bar (CEB) is a joint venture between the California State Bar and the University of California.
 It publishes a number of excellent California-focused practice guides.
 This title is designed to assist attorneys representing both employers and employees.

-Labor & Employment in California, by Bernadette O'Brien, Debra Miller, & Ruby Grad, available at KFC 570 .E382 (1st Floor) and on Lexis Advance
+Labor and Employment in California by Bernadette O'Brien, et al., KFC 570 .E382 (First Floor)

 This one-volume resource provides a quick overview of federal and California labor and employment laws.
 While it does not go as in-depth as the resources above, it is useful for practitioners who need to quickly compare federal and California law.

-Employment Discrimination Law, by Barbara Lindemann, Paul Grossman, & Geoffrey Weirich, available at KF 3464 .L56 (2nd Floor) and on Bloomberg Law
+Employment Discrimination Law by Barbara Lindemann, et al., KF 3464 .L56 (Second Floor)

 This is the preeminent treatise on the topic of employment discrimination.
 Note that it is a general, rather than California-specific resource.
 You will likely not find in-depth discussion of California law in this treatise.
 Also note that it contains a separate supplement, rather than being a loose-leaf resource like the other three listed here.
 That means you must find the relevant section in the main text and consult that section in the supplement separately to see what (if anything) has been updated.

-Workplace Harassment Law, by Barbara Lindemann & David Kadue, available at KF 3467 .L56 (2nd Floor) and on Bloomberg Law
+Workplace Harassment Law by Barbara Lindemann & David Kadue, KF 3467 .L56 (Second Floor)

 This is an excellent one-volume treatise on workplace harassment.
 As with Employment Discrimination Law, this is a general, not California-specific, resource, and it is updated with a supplement.